 Usually your doctor can diagnose allergies based on your symptoms and triggers.
-If your symptoms are more severe or medication doesn’t help, an allergist may do a skin test to find out what is triggering your allergies.
+If your symptoms are more severe or medication doesn’t help, an allergist (a doctor who specializes in treating allergies) may do a skin test to find out what your triggers are.

 She'll put tiny bits of potential allergens on your arm or back, and then scratch the surface of your skin.
 Any places that get red and itchy mean you have an allergy to that specific trigger.